 The announcement that you’re about to have a baby should be an exciting and joyful one.
-For some employees in California, however, it can result in workplace discrimination, demotion, denial of a promotion, failure to be hired, and possibly even termination.
+However, for some employees in California, it can result in workplace discrimination, demotion, denial of a promotion, failure to be hired, and possibly even termination.

 Stephen Danz & Associates have over 30 years of experience defending California employees from the illegal and discriminatory acts of their employers.